 Finally, you would check for logical errors.
-This means making sure the code makes sense, and there are no obvious mistakes.
+This means making sure the code makes sense and everything is clear.

-Security reviews are essential for identifying vulnerabilities in contracts before external parties can exploit them.
+Security reviews are essential for identifying contract vulnerabilities before external parties exploit them.
 By identifying and mitigating risks early on, companies can save a lot of trouble.